 24 | S6 | IO | i | 5 |

-Generate a data frame xx
+Generate a data frame dd

-by resorting `x according
+by resorting d

-to
+according to

-Generate two vectors ACC.HI
+Generate two vectors ACC_HI

-and ACC.LO
+and ACC_LO

-smaller than the mean of all acceptability ratings; then compute the
+which contain the acceptability ratings which are larger than and smaller than the mean of all acceptability ratings; then compute the means of these two vectors.

 Show how often which speakers provided ratings larger and equal to / smaller than the overall average rating;